Limiting screen time for your kid? It's harder than it looks

-"What?!
-Right as I was about to finish it, I died," he calls out disappointedly to his friend Gus, a fellow fifth-grader playing the game from his home just a few blocks away.
-"Dude, I should NOT have died."

-The digital battles resume, and Henry's enthusiasm never wanes.
-Would he play all day if his parents let him?
-"Probably," he concedes with a slight grin.

-But they do not.
-Like many other parents, the Haileys are on a reinvigorated mission to limit screen time for Henry and his 15-year-old brother, Everett.
-For some parents, it feels like an exercise in futility.
+CHICAGO — For many parents, limiting screen time for their children seems like an exercise in futility.
 They are busy, overwhelmed and tired of the fight against increasingly omnipresent screens.
+Barb and Allen Hailey know the drill well, including the tussles to get their 10-year-old son, Henry, to stop playing the popular online game "Fortnite" — often his early Saturday morning routine.

-Getting Henry off screens has been a constant battle, his parents say.
-"Then once he's off, there's a lot of complaining and grumpiness for a while as we try to coax him to do something else," says his mom, Barb Hailey.
+"The whole process to get him off (screens) is very trying and confrontational, and then once he's off, there's a lot of complaining and grumpiness for a while as we try to coax him to do something else," his mom says.
 "He's upset.
 Mom is a crank.
 What is it all for?"

 The goal, experts say, should be to help kids learn to manage their own time as they get older and to stay physically active and socially connected as much offline as on.
 But parents in many American households are finding the power struggles — tantrums, withdrawal and, in some cases, even school and discipline problems — difficult, especially as more kids get access to screens at younger and younger ages.